Shop Policies and Procedures Contract 2018-2019

 - Practice general cleanliness and orderliness at all times.

-- Never wear finger rings when working on electrical systems.
+- Never wear metal finger rings when working in the shop.

 - Not to hang around in the shop when I am not working.

-- Not to throw objects in the shop.
+- Never throw any objects in the shop.

 - Avoid “horseplay” at all times in the shop.